 So what's wrong and why should I care?

 I think it's fair to say that if you're happy with your current internet connection and don't need/want more, then don't worry!
 Even I, the author of this site can get a super fast connection from Virgin Media.
-But some people can't get that either.
+But some people can't get that either anmd are stuck with speeds of 50Mbps or less.

 The site was born out of a curiousity as to why 90% of the village has access to these new exciting offerings from Brsk/YouFibre as well as many other ISPs who use Openreach's infrastructure.
 It seems very arbitary and somewhat clumsy to just miss out a chunk of the village.
 For those in the 'dead zone' on the map who don't have access to any superfast services, managing the demands of a busy household whilst maybe working from home can be a real challenge.
 It may even affect house prices going forward.
 When approached, none of the providers were able to give a reason or any indication as to when their services might be available.
 That's the crux of it really.
 If they could say "Sorry, there's a problem in your street, we'll aim to resolve it by the end of the year" perhaps that would be OK.
 Instead any enquiries are met with generic replies that ignore the actual question and just reiterate what is available on their online checkers.